teqbench/teqbench.system.cors/README.md

 - staging (production preview)
 - dev (developer integration)

-## Builds
+## Local - Build, Pack(age) & Deploy

-### Local
+### Build
 * To build locally use the "Debug" configuration.
-* Local builds can be performed either via Visual Studio (build menu option) or command line (i.e. "dotnet build -c:Debug" from project's root folder), either of which will output an assembly (i.e. a DLL).
-* To create NuGet package locally, this can be done either in Visual Studio or command line.
+* To create NuGet build locally, can be done either in Visual Studio or command line.
   * Visual Studio
     * Load the project
+    * Right-mouse clicking the project file to bring up the context menu and selecting "Build {project's name}".
+  * Command Line
+    * Open terminal.
+    * Navigate to the project's root folder and issue the command "dotnet build -c:Debug".
+  * Build Output
+    * Build output for Visual Studio or command line, i.e. assembly, will be found in the "{project}/bin/Debug/" folder.

+### Pack(age)
+* To create NuGet package locally, can be done either in Visual Studio or command line.
+  * Visual Studio
+    * Load the project
     * Right-mouse clicking the project file to bring up the context menu and selecting "Pack {project's name}".
   * Command Line
     * Open terminal.
     * Navigate to the project's root folder and issue the command "dotnet pack -c:Debug"
-  * Output
+  * Pack Output
-    * Creating a NuGet package either Visual Studio or command line will result in a NuGet package being created in the "{project}/bin/Debug/" folder with the name "{assembly-name}.0.0.0-dev.nupkg".
-Because used the "Debug" configuration, the NuGet package version created is "0.0.0-dev" to communicate this is a NON-PRODUCTION build and should only be used for developmetn/debug purposes; it should NEVER be uploaded to the Trading Toolbox organization's package registry on GitHub.
+    * Pack command output for Visual Studio or command line, i.e. NuGet package file ".0.0.0-dev.nupkg", will be found in the "{project}/bin/Debug/" folder.
+    * Because used the "Debug" configuration, the NuGet package version created is "0.0.0-dev" to communicate this is a NON-PRODUCTION build/package and should only be used for development/debug purposes; it should NEVER be uploaded to the Trading Toolbox organization's package registry on GitHub.

 ### Cloud
 * Cloud buids user the "Release" configuration, and currently, ONLY build from the "main" branch.